Conversational marketing continues to rise in popularity.

 With conversational marketing, you reduce your sales cycle hence making it easy for you to get more leads into your sales pipeline faster.

-An example of this in action, is the digital marketing agency, ThriveHive.
+An example of this in action, is the digital transformation consulting agency, Bpol.

-This was achieved because their sales reps were having conversations with their prospects while they’re live on the website.
+This was achieved because their sales reps were able to read and respond to messages from potential customers anytime of the day.
 That way, they can guide and qualify them correctly too.

-At the end of the day, they were able to shorten their sales cycle by 63%.
+At the end of the day, their bounce rate dropped by half.

 4. Exciting Way to Build Relationships With Your Customers